+Eating disorder differences.
 It may seem difficult to comprehend but Individuals diagnosed with eating disorders are suffering from very severe mental illnesses.
-Often, the seriousness of these disorders is overlooked and the blame is put on the individual for not being able to understand what it means to live a healthy lifestyle.
-Eating disorders, like other illnesses such as PTSD, OCD or Alzheimer’s, should be taken very seriously and all actions should be taken to help nurture the patient back to health.
+Often the seriousness of these disorders is overlooked and the blame is put on the individual.
+This is for not being able to understand what it means to live a healthy lifestyle.
+Eating disorders, like other illnesses such as PTSD, OCD or Alzheimer’s, should be taken very seriously.
+And all actions should be taken to help nurture the patient back to health.

 One of the biggest misconceptions of an eating disorder / food disorder is that every illness is the same.
 A person diagnosed with an eating disorder isn’t necessarily skipping meals and eating next to nothing every day.
 In fact, it can be just the opposite.

 Most people classify an eating disorder into two categories – bulimia and anorexia.
-And while many individuals are quick to classify the two illnesses, few people actually know how to identify which is which.
+And while many individuals are quick to classify the two illnesses.
+Very few people actually know how to identify which is which.

 Below you will find some of the major differences between bulimia and anorexia:

-1. Anorexic individuals are likely to skip meals and refrain from eating while bulimic individuals are prone to binge eating and purging afterwards.
+1. Anorexic individuals are likely to skip meals or refrain from eating.
+While bulimic individuals are prone to binge eating and purging afterwards.

-3. Studies show that anorexia usually occurs in teenage girls while bulimia tends to affect women in their early to mid-twenties.
+3. Studies show that anorexia usually occurs in teenage girls, bulimia tends to affect women in their early to mid-twenties.